AdaCore/langkit-query-language/lkql_checker/doc/gnatcheck_rm.rst

 GNATcheck Reference Manual
 ==========================

-*GNAT, The GNU Ada Development Environment*
+*GNATcheck, The GNAT coding standard checker*

-| The GNAT Ada Compiler
+| GNATcheck
 | Version |version|

 Permission is granted to copy, distribute and/or modify this document